JustinMountain/personal-blog/projects/home-production-stegosaurnas.md

 echo "options vfio-pci ids=10de:21c4,10de:1aeb,10de:1aec,10de:1aed disable_vga=1" > /etc/modprobe.d/vfio.conf
 ```

-Additionally, we blacklist the GPU drivers:
+Additionally, I blacklisted the GPU drivers:

 ```
 echo "blacklist nouveau" >> /etc/modprobe.d/blacklist.conf
 echo "blacklist nvidia*" >> /etc/modprobe.d/blacklist.conf
 ```

-Then we need to run `update-initramfs -u -k all` and `reboot` the system.
+Then I ran `update-initramfs -u -k all` and `reboot` the system.

 When selecting the GPU for passthrough as described above, just select the top-level device for passthrough.
 The rest of the devices are extras, like the sound controller, and they will come along with the root device.